 Common Hackberry (Celtis occidentalis)

-A small to moderate size shade tree, the Common or American Hackberry, is a fast growing, deciduous, and cylindrical shaped tree.
+(aka American Hackberry) A small to moderate size shade tree is fast growing, deciduous, and cylindrical shaped tree.
 Both its mature height and crown spread range between 40 to 60 feet.

 The greenish-yellow flowers which bloom in late April to early May give a spring color of lime to its surroundings.
 The Hackberry has a gray, rough and corky bark and summer foliage of a medium green color with yellow-green underside.